gurbyz/power-wheel-card/power-wheel-card/README.md

 ### More icons
 The icons for solar power and grid power are taken from your own sensors for solar power and grid power.
-If you haven't set up icons default icons will be used.
+If you haven't set up icons for them default icons will be used.
 For solar power: `mdi:weather-sunny`; and for grid power: `mdi:flash-circle`.

 An example for overriding the other two icons, to be put in `configuration.yaml`: